-- 543-3 FLUENCY DISORDERS.
+- 540-3 EARLY INTERVENTION WITH INFANTS, TODDLERS AND THEIR FAMILIES.
+Family centered, transdisciplinary approach to evaluation, assessment, and intervention with infants and toddlers with special needs.
+Prerequisite: SPPA 444. - 541-3 ADVANCED SEMINAR IN CHILD SPEECH SOUND DISORDERS.
+Clinical and theoretical perspectives on assessment and treatment of child speech sound disorders including phonological impairments, craniofacial anomalies, developmental dysarthria, childhood apraxia, linguistic/cultural differences, etc. Prerequisites: SPPA 441, 520 or equivalents or concurrent enrollment. - 542-3 SEMINAR IN VOICE DISORDERS.
+Diagnostic and therapeutic techniques for voice disorders as reported in current literature.
+Prerequisites: SPPA 320, SPPA 442 or equivalent. - 543-3 FLUENCY DISORDERS.
 Etiological factors, assessment, and intervention for individuals who experience dysfluencies from pre-school age through adulthood.
 Prerequisite: SPPA 442 or equivalent. - 544-3 SEMINAR IN LANGUAGE DISORDERS OF CHILDREN.
 Clinical application of etiology, assessment and intervention procedures for individuals with language disorders and delays from birth through adolescence.
 Prerequisite: SPPA 444. - 545-4 ACQUIRED COMMUNICATION DISORDERS IN ADULTS.
 Examines theories and speech and language characteristics of the acquired neurogenic disorders of aphasia, right hemisphere dysfunction, dementia, and cognitive disorders.
-Prerequisite: SPPA 520 or equivalent or concurrent enrollment. - 547-2 MOTOR SPEECH DISORDERS IN ADULTS.
+Prerequisite: SPPA 520 or equivalent or concurrent enrollment. - 547-3 MOTOR SPEECH DISORDERS IN ADULTS.
 Evaluation and treatment of adults with dysarthria and apraxia due to static and degenerative conditions.
 Prerequisites: SPPA 520 or equivalent. - 548-3 DYSPHAGIA.
 Course dealing with etiology, assessment and treatment strategies for individuals with feeding and swallowing disorders from infancy through adulthood.
 Prerequisite: SPPA 520 or equivalent. - 549a-1 to 6 GRADUATE PRACTICUM IN SPEECH-LANGUAGE PATHOLOGY I. Supervised clinical practice at the SIUE Speech, Language, and Hearing Center.
 May be repeated to a maximum of 21hours.
 Prerequisites: 3.0 GPA, consent of program director. - 549b-5 to 8 GRADUATE PRACTICUM IN SPEECH-LANGUAGE PATHOLOGY II.
 Supervised clinical practice in the treatment and diagnoses of children with communication disorders in an educational setting.
 May be repeated to a maximum of 15 hours under the supervision of certified SLPs.
+Prerequisites: SPPA 541, 545, 549a; good academic/clinical standing.

-Prerequisites: 3.25 GPA, SPPA 549a or concurrent enrollment, consent of program director. - 549c-3 to 8 GRADUATE PRACTICUM IN SPEECH-LANGUAGE PATHOLOGY III.
+- 549c-3 to 8 GRADUATE PRACTICUM IN SPEECH-LANGUAGE PATHOLOGY III.
 Supervised clinical practice in the treatment and diagnoses of individuals with communication disorders in a medical setting.
 May be repeated to a maximum of 15 hours.
-Prerequisites: 3.25 GPA, SPPA 549a or concurrent enrollment, SPPA 520, 545, consent of program director. - 551-3 SEMINAR IN OROFACIAL ANOMALIES.
+Prerequisites: SPPA 541, 545, 549a; good academic/clinical standing. - 551-3 SEMINAR IN OROFACIAL ANOMALIES.
 Etiology of oral facial anomalies.
 Presentation of interdisciplinary team approaches to physical management, feeding issues, communication disorders and psychosocial issues.
 Prerequisite: SPPA 320, SPPA 442 or equivalent. - 555-3 ACQUIRED BRAIN INJURY.
-Examines neurophysiological, cognitive, neuropsychological, and social/emotional issues associated with acquired brain injury.

-558-3 AUGMENTATIVE AND ALTERNATIVE COMMUNICATION.
+Examines neurophysiological, cognitive, neuropsychological, and social/emotional issues associated with acquired brain injury. - 558-3 AUGMENTATIVE AND ALTERNATIVE COMMUNICATION.
 Evaluation, programming and treatment using augmentative and alternative communication including communication boards, electronic devices, and computers using words, pictures, and symbols with and without voice output.
-Prerequisites: SPPA 544 and SPPA 545.

-560-2 PROFESSIONAL ISSUES IN SPEECH-LANGUAGE PATHOLOGY AND AUDIOLOGY.
+Prerequisites: SPPA 544 and SPPA 545. - 560-3 PROFESSIONAL ISSUES IN SPEECH-LANGUAGE PATHOLOGY.
 Seminar addressing ethical and professional issues in speech-language pathology and audiology.
-Includes information related to foundations, policies and procedures in educational and medical settings.

-599-1 to 6 THESIS.
+Includes information related to foundations, policies and procedures in educational and medical settings. - 599-1 to 6 THESIS.
 May be repeated to a maximum of 6 hours.
 Prerequisite: consent of program director.